liamfrazer/software-engineer-journey/docs/Learning/CSharp Fundamentals for Beginners/Operators, Expressions and Statements.md

 * Operands are things like objects, classes and variables, these are the subject of the statement of code
 * Operators are tools that act on the operand to perform an action

+* An expressions is made up of operands and operators
+* You use expressions to form statements, which are how instructions are expressed to the compiler/dotnet runtime

 *